This post may contain affiliate links. Read my full disclosure policy.

 Units Scale

-• 8 ounces cooked seasoned chicken ( baked chicken, crispy tofu, or extra garbanzo beans)
+• 8 ounces of cooked chicken breast (baked chicken, crispy tofu, or extra garbanzo beans)

 • zest from one lemon